 Wealthy Affiliate has managed to do something very clever here: They’ve managed to significantly reduce the incline of a learning curve that often proves too steep for many people.

 Wealthy Affiliate Research Tools

 Wealthy Affiliate’s research tools primarily revolve around finding keywords to work into your website content.
-As I’ve personally discussed in my reviews of KWFinder and Long Tail Pro, this is crucial if you want to ensure people actually find the articles you produce!
+As I’ve personally discussed in my review of KWFinder, this is crucial if you want to ensure people actually find the articles you produce!